 - the month's supply of inventory down -18.3%

 - the month's supply of inventory currently at 2.5

 - new construction inventory up 3.9% (12 months rolling average)

 As we close the summer, keep in mind that interest rates are still at historical lows under 4% for buyers with strong credit.
 However, most financial experts agree that the Fed will be raising interest rates at least one more time before the year ends.
 The next Fed meeting is in mid-September, with two additional meetings scheduled before year’s end.
 Also keep in mind that the expectation is that the Fed is going to engage in an unprecedented bond sale, and it is uncertain how that will affect mortgage interest rates, up or down.

 The data used in this report was for the entire Twin Cities Metro.
 Stats for the individual cities within the region may tell a different story.
-If you are interested in looking deeper the reports are available to the public from the Minneapolis Association of Realtors website.

 *Market data source Minneapolis Area Association of Realtors.